znsio/ApplitoolsIntegration/README.md

        ```
        export APPLITOOLS_API_KEY=<Your API KEY>
        ```
-       Applitools API Key can be picked from user Dashboard `https://jioeyes.applitools.com/` for QECC team
+       Applitools API Key can be picked from user Dashboard `https://eyes.applitools.com/`
     3. Annotate the test with the `visual` TestNG group annotation which you want to run as part of visual validation.
 If the test is not part of `visual` group, visual validations will not take place for that test even if `IS_DISABLED` value is set to `false` and test contains the `eyes` validations.

     4. To perform Visual Validations on a test, Add any of the following commands in the test wherever you need to run visual validation.
 Use one of the following approaches: